On Networking.

 At HeightOn, we’ve always thrived on strong connections.
 Whether it’s building them with our clients, creative partners, or industry peers, we believe as a business that the best opportunities come from collaboration, shared expertise and mutual support.

-We’re about more than delivering great design, branding and marketing solutions; we also believe in growing alongside other businesses, exchanging knowledge, and helping each other succeed.
+We’re about more than delivering great design, branding and digital marketing solutions; we also believe in growing alongside other businesses, exchanging knowledge, and helping each other succeed.

 That’s why we’re no strangers to networking.
 While we already have a strong referral base, we’re always looking for new ways to connect, learn, and support businesses that share our values.
 BNI is one of the most well-known structured networking groups out there – but is it the right fit for every business?
 Is BNI worth it?
 Let’s take a closer look.